ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 ---

 ## Introduction
-Hop on the OCaml sightseeing bus.
-This absolute beginner tutorial will drive you through the marvels and wonders of OCaml.
-We'll have a look at the most commonly used language features.
+In this tutorial, we'll have a look at the most commonly used language features.
 No OCaml or functional programming knowledge is required; however, it is assumed the reader has some basic software development knowledge.

 The complete tour is divided in two parts.